Rojaun-Dev/Blog/website/content/blog/SSH PKI Setup .md

 toc:
 ---

 The [SSH protocol](https://www.ssh.com/ssh/protocol/) supports many differnet methods of authentication.
-One of the most important and useful of these is Public Key authentication this can facilitate more secure connections and allow for easy and secure automations !
+One of the most important and useful of these is Public Key authentication this can facilitate more secure connections and allow for easy and secure automations!

 ## What is SSH Public Key authentication?

 Instead of a password, SSH Public key authentication allows for the use of a cryptographic key pair for validation.
-This helps to mostly prevent/mitigate completely [brute force attacks](https://www.kaspersky.com/resource-center/definitions/brute-force-attack),as well as allow for the implementation of automated passwordless logins.
+This helps to mostly prevent/mitigate completely [brute force attacks](https://www.kaspersky.com/resource-center/definitions/brute-force-attack), as well as allow for the implementation of automated passwordless logins.

 ## How does it work ?